 For better or worse, “Rapture” was the first rap song to go to number one in the States, making Debbie Harry an integral part of rap history.
 The video clip was also the first rap video ever to be broadcast on MTV, and Debbie looks amazing in every frigging frame.
-Oh, and here’s a fun fact: Jean-Michel Basquiat makes a cameo appearance in the video!
+Oh, and here’s a fun fact: Jean-Michel Basquiat makes a cameo appearance in it!
 The legendary artist was hired as last-minute fill-in, when Grandmaster Flash didn’t show.
 And did you know that Destiny’s Child sampled the song in “Independent Women”?
 Well, now you do.

 “The Tide Is High”, Blondie

 Why does a Darth Vader-like creature appear in this video?
 And why is he spying on Debbie Harry in her apartment?
 And why does Blondie travel into space to break into the Darth Vader-like creature’s lair?
 And why do they all start dancing at the end?
 We just don’t know.
 What we do know is that a) this is a cover song; b) it was originally recorded by Jamaican group The Paragons; and c) the original version appealed to Blondie guitarist Chris Stein because of its unusual use of violin.
 The Blondie version is a classic and awesome jam that radiates sunshine and good vibes – which makes the whole Darth Vader stalking aspect even weirder.
 Enjoy!